-The Media Fund is PIC’s standing funding initiative, which provides funds for single non-fiction programs for three critical phases of production: Research and Development (R&D), Production and Completion.
+The Media Fund is PIC’s standing funding initiative, which provides funds for single non-fiction programs for two critical phases of production: Production and Completion.
 Projects applying to Media Fund must be intended for national public television broadcast and therefore must be able to enter into a license agreement – this is not a grant.

-The Digital Shorts Fund provides funding for the completion of fiction and non-fiction short content of untold stories and fresh perspectives on the Pacific Islander experience.
-Projects that are completed must be intended for public media digital platforms and therefore applicants must enter into a license agreement if funding is awarded.
+The Shorts Fund provides funding for the completion of fiction and non-fiction short content of untold stories and fresh perspectives on the Pacific Islander experience.

 Pacific Heartbeat is a nationally distributed public television series produced by PIC in partnership with PBS Hawaii, and is presented and distributed by Boston-based American Public Television.
 It is an unprecedented collection of critically acclaimed documentaries centered on the Pacific Islander experience.
-Pacific Heartbeat is now seeking submissions for broadcast during the 2016 season.
+Pacific Heartbeat accepts submissions year-round.
 If you’d like to submit your film for consideration, click here to get started.